In today’s Divorce Academy video Kevin explains how child support is calculated in Pennsylvania as of January 1st, 2019.

 There is one exception, and that is in the case of equally shared custody.
 If you and the other parent share custody equally – you have an equal amount of overnights in any given year, In that case, child support is going to be paid by the person with the higher income to the person with the lower income.

-Alimony Must Be Determined Before Child Support in Pennsylvania
+Alimony Must Be Determined Before Child Support is Calculated in Pennsylvania

 The second thing you need to keep in mind is that you need to determine if there’s an APL, spousal support, or alimony order payable from one party to another.
 And of course, that’s only going to apply to cases where the couple has been married.
 If a couple has children but never married, that’s not something you have to worry about.
 But if you have been married, you have to determine whether there is an APL or spousal support order first.
 That’s new in 2019 because as you may know the federal government changed the law with regard to the deductibility of alimony from your federal taxes.
 The result was that Pennsylvania modified the law on both how alimony and child support was calculated in Pennsylvania.
 Again, if you’ve been married you have to determine that first.

-A Parent Paying Child Support with More than 40% Custody Gets a Discount on Child Support in Pennsylvania
+In Calculating Child Support in Pennsylvania, a Parent Paying Child Support with More than 40% of Physical Custody Time Gets a Discount on His or Her Child Support Payments

 The third thing to keep in mind is that there is a discount for parents who are going to be paying child support but have at least 40% of the overnights with the children.
 I’m not going to cover that discount here, but if you’re in the position where you’re going to have to be paying child support you should be aware that if you have more than 40% of the overnights that you’re going to be eligible for a discount on what you have to pay.

-The Amount of Child Support in Pennsylvania is Dependent on the Number of Children Subject to the Order
+The Formula for Calculating Child Support in Pennsylvania is Dependent on the Number of Children Subject to the Order

 The fourth thing to keep in mind is how much the child support order is, is dependent on the number of children that are going to be subject to the order.

-Additional Child Care Expenses are Spit in Proportion to the Parent’s Relative Incomes
+Additional Child Care Expenses in Pennsylvania are Spit in Proportion to the Parent’s Relative Incomes

 Finally, keep in mind that there are additional expenses.
 Let me just start with the notion that the first thing the courts going to do is determine what the basic child support number is going to be.
 That’s going to be based on the two parent’s relative incomes, how many children, and a formula.
 After that, the courts going to assign a percentage of what I call “additional expenses” that are going to have to be paid by the parents.
 That includes things like private school tuition, daycare (that’s a big one), and health insurance.
 Those additional expenses are going to be above the basic child support number, they are going to be split by the parties in proportion to their relative incomes.
 That will make a little bit more sense when I go over the sample calculation next.